-Q: At the conclusion of this season, you will be moving into a full-time teaching role at PLNU.
+Q: At the conclusion of the 2017 season you retired and moved into a full-time teaching role at PLNU.
 Why was that the right time to make that move?

-A: I’ve been coaching men’s and women’s soccer for 22 years.
-The only things I’ve done longer are be a husband to my wife, Tracy, and parent my two kids, Tyler and Tara — so I’m walking away from something that’s deeply ingrained in me.
-I have given it a lot of thought and prayer and I’m at a stage in my life where teaching is the most intriguing path for me and my family going forward.
+A: I had been coaching men’s and women’s soccer for 22 years.
+The only things I’d done longer than that are be a husband to my wife, Tracy, and parent my two kids, Tyler and Tara — so it was very tough walking away from something that was deeply ingrained in me.
+I had given it a lot of thought and prayer and decided that I was at a stage in my life where teaching was the most intriguing path for me and my family going forward.
 Announcing my retirement to the team was very emotional and I think it shocked many of them, but they celebrated and supported my decision.
 When you get to know somebody well enough and that person says, “This is what I think is really important for me now,” you listen and respond with love, even though it may be hard.

 “One of my favorite things about Tim is the way he embraces the families of his athletes.
 After a game, Tim would go over to my dad, give him a bear hug, and tell him that he loved him.
 It made my dad feel so loved and included in the program and it honestly made a huge impact in my dad becoming a Christian.
 Tim makes time for everyone and makes each person feel like he or she is the most important person in that moment.
 I knew that I mattered in this world when I was around Tim.
 It’s incredible, the way he makes people feel loved, embraced, and like they belong.” — Natalie (Swift) Lawrence (15)

-Q: You have a passion for international ministry and have taken eight of your teams on Loveworks trips.
+Q: You have a passion for international ministry and you took eight of your teams on Loveworks trips.
 Can you recall any experiences that really left an impact?

 A: I had a student playing here for me who told me he had a buddy in Holland named Derrick Thames (06) who was getting ready to sign a pro contract.
 Derrick had just accepted the Lord as his Savior and was debating whether professional soccer was the lifestyle he wanted.
 Coincidentally, I was invited to be a guest coach with the same club in Holland that this young man was going to sign with.
 Well, he had been injured and it was raining one day during training.
 He was sitting in the dugout next to the field by himself, so I walked over and started talking to him.
 He ended up coming back to the U.S. after that for some surgery and I invited him to come check out PLNU.
 He visited and ended up signing and playing for us.
 One of those years, I took him on a Loveworks trip to Africa and it was at that time he felt called to international ministries.
 After graduation, Derrick and his wife, Dana, signed up as volunteer missionaries with the Church of the Nazarene, spent a year in Kosovo, and because of that, now he’s a full-time pastor of a church in Scotland.
 Just an amazing story.